Training normalizing flows with computationally intensive target probability distributions: Gradient estimators

-We notice that contrary to $\grt$, the estimator $\gri$ does not require calculating the derivatives of $P(\bphi)$.
-This is due to the fact that we can first generate a configuration $\bphi$ from the distribution $q(\bphi|\btheta)$ and then obtain its probability directly.
-In the case of normalizing flows, we do not have direct access to the function $q(\bphi|\btheta)$ since the probability of the configuration is determined simultaneously with the generation, by passing $\bz$ through the network (see Figure~\ref{fig_schem_alg}a).
-However, by leveraging the reversibility of normalizing flows we can adapt the $\gri$ estimator to that case (see Figure~\ref{fig_schem_alg}b).
+Expression \eqref{eq:def-g2} is not yet ready for direct calculation in the code.
 The $\gri$ estimator requires the $\qpt$ function, and while it is not explicit in the normalizing flows formulation \eqref{eq-nf}, it can be inferred from Eq.~\eqref{eq-q-phi}.
 Using the fact that the Jacobian determinant of transformation $\bvphi^{-1}(\bphi|\btheta)$

 is the inverse of Jacobian determinant of $\bvphi(\bz|\btheta)$,

 we can write $\qpt$ as